 • Modifications such as reducing the amount of homework a student is assigned

-• Paraprofessionals who serve as teachers’ aides helping students with various tasks such as taking notes and highlighting relevant information
+• Paraprofessionals serve as teachers’ aides, helping students with tasks such as taking notes and highlighting relevant information.

 Other types of classrooms or placements should be considered only if you and the school think your child will not experience success in the general education classroom.
 There are some important things to consider before changing your baby’s placement.
 For example, it’s important to know that schools can’t use budget issues as a reason to refuse to provide accommodations and services.